 A C1 will be issued to students who do not meet our lesson expectations or the behaviour for learning expectations of the lesson.
 Repeat offenders for C1’s will escalate to C2’s.
 If a student is issued a C1 it also removes the R1 reward point.

 A C2 will be issued to student’s whose behaviour warrants a detention which will be set and actioned by the class teacher.
 A C2 can be sanctioned by either a break, lunchtime or after school detention.
 If a student is issued a C2 it also removes the R1 reward point.

 A C3 will be issued to student’s whose behaviour requires intervention from a member of the Senior Leadership Team or Behaviour Support staff.
 If a student receives a C3 the minimum sanction issued is an after school detention set for the same day.
-If a student failures to attend the after school detention students will spend the following day in our on-site exclusion centre.
+If a student fails to attend the after school detention students will spend the following day in our on-site exclusion centre.
 A student issued with a C3 also removes the R1 reward point.

 More serious incidents may lead to students being placed in either our, or a partner schools on-site exclusion centre.
 Persistent poor behaviour or a serious breach of the schools Behaviour Policy will result in either a fixed term or permanent exclusion from school.

 C1: Administered by the class teacher or form tutor.